 Enisha is a first year trainee at Rollits in Hull.
-Her current seat is in the Property department.
+Her current seat is in the Company and Commercial department.

 December 2019 - I have really enjoyed my first Christmas at the firm.
 A variety of activities have taken place throughout the month including a Christmas jumper day (which involved a departmental sing-off!) and also the firm’s Annual General Meeting which was held at the Deep.
 It was good to have some festive fun and I also attended a presentation given by a motivational speaker at Beverley High School which was a great experience.